 This Oven-Baked Pork Tacos recipe is adapted from a pin on Pinterest – the first pin-recipe that I tried.
 This dish is just damn delicious!
 And it’s a great value because of the number of servings you get out of it.
 And the icing on the cake: they make even better leftovers!

-- 2 cups of shredded cheddar jack cheese
+- 2 cups Colby Jack cheese - shredded

 - Heat about a tablespoon of extra virgin olive oil in a large skillet and add onion.
 Sweat for about 3 minutes.
 Add pork and chorizo and brown, breaking up with a wooden spoon.
 Cook until the meat is broken up into small bits and cooked through.
 Drain completely.